Sebull-git/Sebull-git.github.io/_posts/2022-05-19-Welcome-to-polaris.markdown

 date:   2022-05-19 14:26:01 +0200
 categories: polaris
 ---
+Hi, <br>
+In this Post I am going to give you a short introduction to Polaris, a very cool programming language with Shell Scripting capabilities.
 ### Why?
 Did you ever write bash scripts, like install or build scripts.
 I wrote a lot for some of my projects and I came to the conclusion that bash is the demonic evil in this world!
 That's where Polaris came in and cooled me down.
 I finally found peace in making Scripts which where easy to write. <br>
 <br>